 Another new element comes in the game's dialogue system, with the two player-created characters frequently reacting to events that come their way as the story progresses, with each choice the player makes moving their 'traits' up or down one of numerous sliders; as these move further to one end of the bar, they will gain various stat bonuses.
 For example, choosing "Righteous" dialog options will grant a bonus to the Leadership skill, while going the opposite route ("Renegade") will grant a bonus to Pickpocketing instead.
 "Pragmatic" options will give a boost to Crafting skills, while its opposite, "Romantic", will give a boost to Luck instead.
 It's clear that this was meant to be a feature of the game's co-op support, with two players roleplaying their own characters in the ways they wish in the vein of a tabletop RPG.
 In a single-player game, however it just feels more than a bit silly (and tedious) to have two of your own characters having arguments over every inane thing that happens along the way; moreso when you're playing solo and have to choose both sides of the argument yourself (though, as I later learned, you can predefine your characters' personalities at character creation, automatically selecting many of these options when they come up).

 NPC dialog is handled in somewhat similar fashion, with some skills and traits determining NPC reactions to the players (such as the "Know-it-all" talent causing a negative effect on many).
-Frequently the player will have arguments with them as well; however, rather than resolving this through dialog options or simple chance, here it bafflingly plays out as a rock-paper-scissors minigame, unpleasantly giving the illusion of a skill-based mechanic while still leaving the whole thing up to luck.
+Frequently the player will have arguments with them as well; however, rather than resolving this through dialog options or simple chance, here it bafflingly plays out as a rock-paper-scissors minigame, unpleasantly giving the illusion of a skill-based mechanic while still leaving the whole thing up to luck and drawing it out far longer than a simple dice roll would.
 Which, if you're apt to getting the best result for every quest or just want a particular outcome for one, means you'll be doing a lot of savescumming rather than involving any actual skill, which can be pretty frustrating.

 In short, Divinity: Original Sin is a game with a lot of ideas that come into play in almost every facet of its design; puzzles, combat, roleplaying and character building in general are a step apart from anything I've seen in any prior CRPG.
 Somewhere along the line, though, the developers somehow forgot to make the game fun to actually play.
 While there is a bit of visceral thrill in dropping enemies into hazards with teleport spells and "disarming" traps by throwing objects into them, detonating them while you're safely out of harm's way, that quickly gives way to a myriad of interface and design flaws.
 UI interaction feels unpleasantly slow and sluggish, with many button inputs, enemy highlights and drag-and-drops simply not registering properly, or causing me to "grab" an inventory/quickbar icon as if I'd pressed and held the button rather than simply clicking it once.
 Combat is also not bound to a grid, meaning that many attempts to make a precise move just resulted in me stumbling into a trap or taking aim at an enemy, my target becoming un-highlighted in the split-second it took for my click to register and causing my character to run straight ahead at their target, wasting AP and putting themselves straight in harm's way rather than firing an arrow or spell.
 I also saw a substantial amount of screen-tearing and slowdown when simply moving through towns and combat scenes with very little actually occurring on-screen.
 Basically, Original Sin as a whole just feels poorly optimized, which, for a game barely more graphically advanced than 2012's Torchlight II running on a gaming computer I built brand-new in mid-2016, should definitely not be the case.
 It certainly doesn't speak well of the game either when Ultima VII - a game made for MS-DOS near the dawn of mouse-based interfaces for games - has a more crisp, responsive and solid-feeling UI than a game released over twenty years later.

 So, beyond a few clever gimmicks that might draw eyes and get some impulse purchases from players who only see the first hour or so of its gameplay, Divinity: Original Sin brings almost nothing to the table.
 Once the initial awe wears off, it isn't long before its design flaws become irritating and you see just how one-note and shallow the game truly is, amounting to little more than a tedious monster-mash with an archetypal plot and few, if any, memorable characters or underlying gameplay elements.
 The major, defining difference between this and the rest of the Divinity franchise, as far as I can tell, it's that they had enough crowdfunding money to buy a handful of 9/10 scores from gaming rags this time around.
-And since people by-and-large will just take anything the first three or four results on Google say as gospel, never bothering to apply any discretion, critical thought or even common sense in doing so... well, you can draw your own conclusions from there.
-As someone who hasn't read a big-name review site in many years and endeavors not to buy into hype in any form, I can tell you that a good first impression is all that Original Sin had to offer me, and on a service like Steam where secondhand sales are nonexistent and refunds are disallowed after two hours of gameplay are logged, that's really all Larian needed to get my money.
-A shame for them, then, that their little trick will only work once.
+And since people by-and-large will just take anything the first three or four results on Google say as gospel, never bothering to apply any discretion, critical thought or even their own senses in doing so... well, you can draw your own conclusion from there.

 Developer: Larian Studios